 Most liveaboards offer equipment rentals but those can get quite pricey and it is not always guaranteed how well maintained gear is or that it has the perfect fit.
 With that said, take your own if you can.

 During my last trip in Raja Ampat, I didn’t have my own BCD or regulators and I missed them dearly.
 At a minimum pack:

 Whatever you pack, don’t overpack as even the most comfortable cabins tend to be rather small and most liveaboards are a no shoe zone.
+With that said, after your equipment the rest of your scuba trip packing list should be quite small.
 Next to the usual array of a few t-shirts or vests, shorts and dresses make sure to pack the following:

 Beauty & Medication

 - sunscreen | Reef friendly products all the way: Check out the sunscreen from Stream2Sea.
 It comes on quite thick and white and to me works best for my face.
 For the rest of my body, I use Biotherm Waterlover which is also reef friendly.

 - moisturizer | Body- and hand lotion for after diving.
 I don’t know about you but sea water really dries out my skin so I prefer oils for after diving.

 - hair | Shampoo Bar or Johnson’s baby shampoo which can double as a mask anti-fog.
 My hair needs tons of conditioner when diving.
 While some swear on coconut oil but I prefer Sun Bum 3-in-1 conditioner or Stream2Sea leave-in conditioner.
 Also a good tangle teaser is a must.